fivedogit/hn_firebase_listener/README.md

 ####Gathering resources:

 1. Eclipse.

-This code is written in Java, and Eclipse + AWS SDK makes this process easier.
+⋅⋅⋅This code is written in Java, and Eclipse + AWS SDK makes this process easier.
 Install Eclipse from your package manager or [get it here](https://eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/lunasr1).

 2. [Firebase](https://www.firebase.com/docs/android/) and [Jsoup](http://jsoup.org/download) jars, unless you want to wrangle with Maven for managing dependencies (and you're on your own for that, if so).
 3. You'll need an [AWS account](http://aws.amazon.com/).
 4. You'll need an [apache-tomcat](http://tomcat.apache.org/download-70.cgi) folder.
 Just get the binary core zip file and unzip it somewhere.

 ####Configuring Eclipse:

-1. Install the AWS SDK from http://aws.amazon.com/eclipse. (help -> install new software) Inside eclipse, activate the AWS explorer tab and look for the flag icon.
+1. Install the AWS SDK from http://aws.amazon.com/eclipse. (help -> install new software)

+⋅⋅⋅Inside Eclipse, activate the AWS explorer tab and look for the flag icon.
 Set your region to your preferred region.
 I suggest N. VA as the HN Firebase API appears to be in Texas and the performance seemed better than N. California (for whatever reason).

 2. Install JST for Eclipse.
 Just search for "JST" from all sources and install the 3 packages.
 3. Unless you want to use command-line git, you can use JGit/EGit within Eclipse.
 Install them from the same "install new software" menu.
 4. Import https://github.com/fivedogit/hn_firebase_listener as a new project.
 5. Create an AWSCredentials.properties file and put it in your /src folder.
 "Side note" (below) method takes care of this automatically:

 ⋅⋅⋅secretKey=b3bniuo3bo3b7yu8fbauibyfu8aybs
 ⋅⋅⋅accessKey=GBRGASEFHASJFEJHASJHF

 6. Set up your build path.
 Right click project -> properties -> Java build path -> libraries.
 Add the following:
-- AWS SDK
+⋅⋅⋅AWS SDK
-- The two jar files from above (Firebase and Jsoup), also add these to "deployment assembly"
+⋅⋅⋅The two jar files from above (Firebase and Jsoup), also add these to "deployment assembly"
-- Web app libraries
+⋅⋅⋅Web app libraries
-- J2EE Runtime library
+⋅⋅⋅J2EE Runtime library
-- JRE System library
+⋅⋅⋅JRE System library

-If Web app libraries or J2EE Runtime library don't appear as options under "add library", tweak the "Project facets" and "Targeted runtimes" (this is where the apache-tomcat directory comes in) stuff until they do.
+⋅⋅⋅If Web app libraries or J2EE Runtime library don't appear as options under "add library", tweak the "Project facets" and "Targeted runtimes" (this is where the apache-tomcat directory comes in) stuff until they do.
 You may need to get more Web development related packages from the Eclipse software installer.

 7. Configure web.xml to include the following within the "web-app" tags:
 ```
 <listener>